Ethernet

 fw_setenv ethaddr 00:11:22:33:44:55

-3. If a developer attempts to modify the ethaddr in the u-boot prompt, it might fail because ethaddr is a vendor-specific environment variable.
-However, if you still wish to modify it in the u-boot prompt, you can enable the CONFIG_ENV_OVERWRITE setting in the defconfig file for your project.
+3. If a developer attempts to modify the ethaddr in the U-Boot prompt, it might fail because ethaddr is a vendor-specific environment variable.
+However, if you still wish to modify it in the U-Boot prompt, you can enable the CONFIG_ENV_OVERWRITE setting in the defconfig file for your project.
 After making this change, you will need to rebuild and replace the fip.bin file.
 This process allows the environment variables to be overwritten, thus enabling the modification of ethaddr.
 However, please don’t enable this setting in mass production for better security approaches.

 setenv ethaddr 00:11:22:33:44:55